TriangleBitDevs/TriangleBitDevs.github.io/README.md

-# BitDevs NYC
+# Triangle BitDevs

 Simple Jekyll site for hosting all of the links from meetups past and future.

 ## Development

 You'll need [Ruby & Jekyll](https://jekyllrb.com/docs/installation/) to run the site locally.
+For newer macs [these instructions](https://livid.v2ex.com/guides/2023/01/03/jekyll-macos-ventura.html) work better.
 Once they're setup:

 * Clone the repository and go into the directory
 * Run `bundle install`